A Quantum Network Processor Unit for Distributed Quantum Computing: Introduction

 As quantum computing advances, its potential to solve large-scale problems in domains such as cryptography~\cite{shor1994factor}, and chemistry problems~\cite{McArdle2020chemistry} becomes increasingly apparent.
 These large-scale problems often require computational resources far beyond the capacity of a single quantum processor.
 One promising solution for large-scale problems is distributed quantum computing (DQC)~\cite{Cuomo2020DQC, Caleffi2024DQC}, which enables scalability by partitioning large quantum algorithms across multiple quantum processors, each contributing a portion of the overall computation.

 Significant efforts have been devoted toward realizing DQC.
 Some works~\cite{Cuomo2020DQC, Rodrigo2020DQC, ang2024ARQUIN} propose full-stack layered architectures to capture the broad challenges of building distributed quantum systems.
 Others target specific challenges: At the software level, frameworks such as the Quantum Message Passing Interface (QMPI)~\cite{haner2021QMPI} extend the classical MPI standard to quantum systems, providing programming models for DQC.
 From the compiler level, a variety of frameworks~\cite{wu2022autocomm, wu2022collcomm, Wu2023QuComm} have been developed to optimize the scheduling of inter-node communication, thereby reducing the overhead of distributed execution.
-On the hardware side, demonstrations across different qubit technologies, including superconducting qubits~\cite{Magnard2020microwave, Smith2022Chiplet, Storz2023}, ion traps~\cite{Monroe2014modularQC} have showcased the feasibility of multi-core and multi-node platforms.
+On the hardware side, demonstrations on various qubit technologies, including superconducting qubits~\cite{Magnard2020microwave, Smith2022Chiplet, Storz2023}, ion traps~\cite{Main2025dqc} have showcased the feasibility of distributed quantum systems.

-However, despite significant progress in demonstrating DQC capabilities in multi-core and multi-node platforms, current systems lack specialized hardware to efficiently process inter-node communications.
+Looking forward, the quantum computing community increasingly recognizes that the future of quantum computing lies not in a single technology, but in the strategic integration of diverse qubit types since no single qubit technology excels at all computational tasks.
+Recent initiatives such as the Defense Advanced Research Projects Agency (DARPA)'s Heterogeneous Architectures for Quantum (HARQ) program~\cite{DARPA_HARQ_2025} seeks to explore heterogeneous quantum systems to realize DQC.
+In addition, heterogeneous quantum architectures require specialized infrastructure capable of managing communication across different species of qubits.

+Even within current homogeneous distributed quantum systems, existing architectures lack the specialized hardware needed for efficient inter-node communication.
 When distributed quantum algorithms require frequent communication between processors, existing approaches suffer from substantial performance bottlenecks due to the absence of dedicated communication processing units.
 This limitation becomes particularly severe for communication-intensive quantum algorithms, where the overhead of managing inter-node communications can dominate overall execution time.
+For future heterogeneous systems, this challenge is further compounded by the need to transfer quantum states between qubits with different species.